 The 1Cast App allows you to watch all the top world news headlines of the day in a single click, a perfect routine to watch news on your schedule.
 I personally do this with my coffee every morning.
 Alternatively you can watch all the news offered by a particular network or watch the stories recommend by 1Cast’s staff.
 However you use this app, expect a wide variety of views brought to your television screen in rapid succession.

-We have recently profiled Boxee in two posts :
+We have recently profiled Boxee in :

 If you’re looking to get your news online, for free and from a variety of sources, consider 1Cast your perfect one-stop-shop.
 The variety of networks means you’ll get a balanced point of view.
 The variety of platforms means you can access it from anywhere.
 Check it out now.